velitasali/notes/_posts/2020-10-13-film-studies-week-2-2.md

 title: Film Studies - Week 2.2
 date: 2020-10-13 14:40:00 +300
 description: Understanding the types of montage.
 Is is metric
-summary: Projecting human behaviour on to a film requires an understanding how we see things and create the whole by comparing the whole.
+summary: Projecting human behavior on to a film requires an understanding how we see things and create the whole by comparing the whole.
 tags: [eisenstein, montage, theory]
 category: ELIT321
 ---